 However, those without knee issues are able to work every major muscle group in the legs and throughout the posterior chain without hesitation on the leg press machine.

-With so many muscles and even entire muscle groups engaged when doing the leg press, this machine can be incorporated into any workout routine to maximize strength and muscle mass quickly and is easily adaptable for varying levels of volume, intensity, and experience.
+Given the engagement of numerous muscles and muscle groups during leg press exercises, this machine can be a valuable addition to any workout routine plan, facilitating rapid strength and muscle mass gains.
+It can be easily adjusted for different levels of volume, intensity, and experience.

 Leg Press Tips & Tricks